-- 1. See Glossary on page 305 for KPI definitions.
+- 1. See Glossary for KPI definitions.
 Our shareholders primarily monitor the APMs shown here.
-Equal prominence between IFRS measures and APMs are included within the CEO and CFO reviews. - 2.
+Equal prominence between IFRS measures and APMs are included within the CEO and CFO - 2.
+In 2022 we changed survey methodology.
+See Glossary on page 272 for details. - 3.
 Non-IFRS measure.
 See 'Alternative Performance Measures' on page 181 for details and reconciliation to the nearest IFRS measure for return on ordinary shareholders' equity (RoE) and cost-to-income ratio.
+See other non-IFRS measures for cost of risk